Chia-Network/chia-docs/docs/farming/pool-farming.md

 each of its members (the farmers), and whenever one of the members wins a block, the pool can distribute rewards proportional to the amount of space that each farmer contributed.

-Therefore, pooling is kind of like lottery insurance: all of the members participate in the Chia "lottery", and whenever one member wins, the pool gets the reward and distributes it to all of the members, minus a small fee.
+Therefore, pooling is kind of like bingo insurance: all of the members participate in the Chia "bingo event", and whenever one member wins, the pool gets the reward and distributes it to all of the members, minus a small fee.
 The reward is divided into two tranches: 7/8 is split among the pool members, and the other 1/8 goes directly to the farmer who won the block.

 ## How to Start Pooling in 6 Steps